 De Oppresso Liber

 For years, they were waging wars in the Middle East.
-As wars in Iraq and Afghanistan wind down the US Army Special Forces will continue to train for the next fight, next war, next country and will likely be the first ones called into battle to live up to their motto: De Oppresso Liber — To Liberate the Oppressed, or even die for it.
+As conflicts in Iraq and Afghanistan wind down, the US Army Special Forces will continue to train for the next fight, next war, following country.
+They will likely be the first ones called into battle to live up to their motto: De Oppresso Liber — To Liberate the Oppressed, or even die for it.

 |Active:||June 19, 1952 – present|